 Do you have any of these symptoms and think you may be suffering from a pinched nerve?
 We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.

-Pinched nerve treatment consists of treating the underlying condition responsible for the nerve compression.
-With that being said most common treatments would consist of rest, activity modification, anti inflammatory medication, and possibly physical therapy.
+Pinched nerve treatment consists of treating the underlying condition responsible for nerve compression.
+With that being said most common treatments would consist of rest, activity modification, anti-inflammatory medication, and possibly physical therapy.
 Only once conservative treatments have been exhausted should surgery be considered.

-OLSS provides a wide range of treatment options and because our doctors are the most experienced and best trained in treating a pinched nerve we are able to perform many advanced treatments other practices are unable to offer.
+OLSS provides a wide range of treatment options and because our doctors are the most experienced and best trained in pinched nerve treatment we are able to perform many advanced treatments other practices are unable to offer.

 The real question is: What treatment is best to treat your pinched nerve?
 Use our Treatment Match tool to quickly get started in finding the right treatment for you.